karikai/Triangle-Parser/readme.md

 node app

 While in the project directory.
+(And also have NodeJs installed)